georgepearman/chicago/_posts/2018-05-25-day-three-in-chicago.md

 ![Bach is last]({% include smart-url url='/assets/img/may25/kenny/IMG_2480.jpg' %})

-Turns out that bridge went nowhere, so we headed backwards on the bridge.
+Turns out that bridge went nowhere, so, we headed backwards on the bridge.

 ![Walking backwards on the bride]({% include smart-url url='/assets/img/may25/kenny/IMG_2482.jpg' %})
 ![Kenny takes a selfie as we walk back]({% include smart-url url='/assets/img/may25/kenny/IMG_2487.jpg' %})